WoKak/webPlang/README.md

 ## To run this project you need:

-- PostgreSQL and proper table in database used by program
+- MySQL and proper tables in database used by program
 - database properties file
 - Tomacat server